 4. Schedule Your Exam Date

 The CPA exam is administered at Prometric Testing Center.
 To schedule your exam, have your NTS handy and visit prometric.com.
 You can choose the testing center most convenient for you by using the location tool provided during scheduling.
-The exam is typically not administered during the last month of every quarter, so be sure to plan accordingly.

 You can take any section of the exam, however, you may not sit for the same section more than once during any testing window.
 It is recommended that you schedule your exam early, as time slots tend to fill up quickly!
 If you reschedule your exam date/time, you may be subject to a reschedule fee.
 If you do not cancel or reschedule your exam 5 days before your exam and you fail to show up, you will forfeit all fees.